Registration Policies

 Division Changes

-Upper division students may petition to transfer semester by semester from one division to the other before or during the add/drop period.
+Upper division students may transfer semester by semester from one division to the other before or during the add/drop period.
 Please fill out a Division Change form to change divisions.

 Audit Policy (non-degree seeking student)